southwick-associates/B4W-19-01/code/svy/log/2-reshape.md

     ## --- Basin Summary ---
     ##
     ## # A tibble: 18 x 3
-    ##    basin     dim_var                                                     n
+    ##    basin     lab1                                                                 n
     ##    <chr>     <chr>                                                            <int>
     ##  1 arkansas  Arkansas River Basin                                              2686
     ##  2 colorado  Colorado River Basin                                              2686
     ##  3 gunnison  Gunnison River Basin                                              2686
     ##  4 metro     Metro Area                                                        2686
     ##  5 n platte  North Platte River Basin                                          2686
-    ##  6 none      I did not engage in bicycling or skateboarding on or a~   202
+    ##  6 none      I did not engage in bicycling or skateboarding on or along the ~   202
-    ##  7 none      I did not engage in camping on or along the water duri~   360
+    ##  7 none      I did not engage in camping on or along the water during this t~   360
-    ##  8 none      I did not engage in fishing on or along the water duri~   311
+    ##  8 none      I did not engage in fishing on or along the water during this t~   311
-    ##  9 none      I did not engage in hunting and shooting on or along t~    58
+    ##  9 none      I did not engage in hunting and shooting on or along the water ~    58
-    ## 10 none      I did not engage in picnicking or relaxing on or along~   646
+    ## 10 none      I did not engage in picnicking or relaxing on or along the wate~   646
-    ## 11 none      I did not engage in snow sports on or along the water ~    68
+    ## 11 none      I did not engage in snow sports on or along the water during th~    68
-    ## 12 none      I did not engage in trail sports on or along the water~   308
+    ## 12 none      I did not engage in trail sports on or along the water during t~   308
-    ## 13 none      I did not engage in water sports on or along the water~   361
+    ## 13 none      I did not engage in water sports on or along the water during t~   361
-    ## 14 none      I did not engage in wildlife-watching on or along the ~   372
+    ## 14 none      I did not engage in wildlife-watching on or along the water dur~   372
     ## 15 rio       Rio Grande River Basin                                            2686
     ## 16 s platte  South Platte River Basin (excluding Metro Area)                   2686
     ## 17 southwest Southwest River Basin                                             2686
     ## 18 yampa     Yampa-White River Basin                                           2686

 ``` r
 days <- svy %>%